IObundle/iob-yolo/README.md

 # Software Tests
 ## Utility Software
-- Bootloader: firmware to use as BOOT - waits to receive another firmware via UART
+- bootloader: firmware to use as BOOT - waits to receive another firmware via UART
 - ld-sw: program that runs on the machine and sends the firmware received by the bootloarder

 ## Test Software
-- ddr_test: writes N positions of DDR and reads them, verify correct functioning of the DDR
+- ddr_test: writes N positions of DDR and reads them.
+Goal: verify correct functioning of the DDR.
-- eth_repeat: wait for a messagem from pc and send it back
+- eth_repeat: wait for a message from pc and send it back.
+Goal: verify Ethernet is working.
-- eth_weights: receive an image and weights for the tiny-yolo CNN from pc, each message is sent back to the pc
+- eth_weights: receive an image and weights for the tiny-yolo CNN from pc, each message is sent back to the pc.
+Goal: verify Ethernet can receive and send back many frames without blocking.
-- eth_ddr: same as eth_weights, with the addition that the received data is also saved to DDR
+- eth_ddr: same as eth_weights, with the addition that the received data is also saved to DDR.
+Goal: simultaneous verification of DDR and Ethernet working with lot of data.
-- yolo_sw: reception of the input image and weights and full execution of the tiny-yolo CNN in RISCV
+- yolo_sw: reception of the input image and weights and full execution of the tiny-yolo CNN in RISCV.
+Goal: baseline for hardware acceleration of tiny-yolo.